preprocess_signals

 : int, float

-- Sampling rate of the
+- The sampling rate of the

 Signal